Murihiku Regeneration Structure

 - Providing Manaakitanga.

-These include seeking joint decision making roles at all levels of decision making.
+These include seeking joint decision-making roles at all levels of decision-making.

-Ngāi Tahu Holdings
+Ngāi Tahu Holdings Corporation

-Ngāi Tahu Holdings is an investment company, owned solely by Te Rūnanga o Ngāi Tahu (via the Ngāi Tahu Charitable Trust).
+Ngāi Tahu Holdings Corporation is an investment company, owned solely by Te Rūnanga o Ngāi Tahu (via the Ngāi Tahu Charitable Trust).

 - It is operationally separate from Te Rūnanga and Papatipu Rūnanga.